 DEAN AND GAIL ARE IN HAWAII!!!
 Back at Annual Meeting, in January, we announced that as a "thank you" to Father Dean for his long and committed service at Christ Church (since 1980) we would send him and Gail on a marvelous vacation to Hawaii.
 Well the time has come; Dean and Gail are in Hawaii having a great trip, but there is still time to contribute to the vacation fund.
 Please write “Thank You Dean” in the memo line of your check and put it in the offering plate or mail to the church office.

 ART EXHIBITION IN PRESTON CUTLER ROOM.
-During the months of May and June, Sue Trent will be showing her work in the PCR.
+During June, Sue Trent will be showing her work in the PCR.
 She is an adjunct professor at Gordon College where she teaches in the art department.
 Prior to Gordon she taught at Washington University, the University of North Carolina, University of Missouri-St Louis and the St. Louis Art Museum.
 Sue writes, “Ours is a visual culture.
 We manufacture pictures and use them to mold each other’s minds and behavior.”
 A Wenham resident, Sue can often be found in her beautiful garden which she tends avidly.

 THIS WEEK’S CALENDAR

 THE GARDEN GUILD meets Wednesdays at 5:30 p.m.
 Whether you are a first time gardener or an experienced pro, all are welcome.
 The more, the merrier!
 We will gather for a pot luck meal afterwards, so please bring something to toss on the grill, as well as, any small gardening tools you may have.
 For more info, please contact Abby Butt at 978-979-4582.